 Uploading a large number of files can be tedious when done one at a time, especially if you want to set annotations and provenance.
 The command line and Python client have a convenience function for bulk upload and download called

 sync.
 The uploads are done through a tab delimited manifest where each file to be uploaded and it’s metadata is specified as a row in the manifest file.
 In this article we will cover how to:

 Read more about the helper functions on the synapseutils page.

 Files to be uploaded are specified in a tab separated (

 .tsv) manifest.
 The manifest has columns that contain information about each file to be uploaded along with metadata (annotations) that will be associated with the file in Synapse.
 Specifically, the manifest has a set of required columns (the directory

 parent the file will be uploaded to), and columns for provenance and annotations.
-A simple example manifest that uploads a single file:
+Here’s an example manifest that uploads a single file:

 The above manifest describes a “file.csv” that will be uploaded to the Synapse folder